mia-platform/documentation/docs/microfrontend-composer/external-components/overview.md

 The authorization service must be instructed to serve resources by including an API key matching the `Secret` header.

-Once the API key secret is set up, the _Backoffice Configurations_ section of the Mia-Platform Console must be instructed with advanced options in the [Source Maps](/microfrontend-composer/composer/30_configurator_settings.md#source-maps) section.
+Once the API key secret is set up, the _Microfrontend Composer_ section of the Mia-Platform Console must be instructed with advanced options in the [Source Maps](/microfrontend-composer/composer/30_configurator_settings.md#source-maps) section.
 A resource must thus include custom headers to perform the request:

 1. add a resource in the _Source Map_ tab of the _Configurator Settings_ modal
 2. edit the resource as a JSON file